Can You Weld Galvanized Steel with a MIG Welder? Consumables and Settings

 Furthermore, most galvanized steel projects are done outdoors, for example, galvanized fence pipe.
 The lack of a gas tank makes carrying the MIG welder around your work easier.

-The negative of flux-cored wires compared to solid ones are:
+The negatives of flux-cored wires are:

 - The strong arc doesn’t make welding thin metals easy.
 Flux-cored wires can weld down to 18 ga (1.2 mm).
 But most beginners will have trouble when the metal is thinner than 1/8″ (3.2 mm).